hamk-uas/datacube-storage-lab/README.md

 This should not be considered as a reference implementation of SAFE to Zarr conversion because it does not include metadata from MTD_MSIL1C.xml (such as millisecond precision datetime) or other SAFE format metadata files, does not include nodata masks, stores CRS information in a hacky string format, and does not have an optimal bucket–group split for CSC Allas which has limitations on the number of buckets and the number of objects in a bucket.

 The conversion is not Dask-parallelized at SAFE level but Zarr may have its own internal parallelization.
-TODO: check.

 Zarr is a cloud-native format for rectangular multidimensional arrays.
 Arrays reside inside nested "groups" in a Zarr "store".
 We will have a Zarr group hierarchy (in root to branch order): tile, year, band group.